Welcome to Calculate My Pension

 Here is a list of the free features, providing a valuable tool to all users.

-The budget calculator allows you to tailor your retirement income needs in line with your own circumstances or preferences, using the same categories as the Retirement Living Standards website.
+Tailor your retirement income needs in line with your own circumstances or preferences, using the same categories as the Retirement Living Standards website.
 You can select a Minimum, Moderate or Comfortable standard for each category of spending — or specify an exact figure using the sliders.

 Explore the impact of retiring earlier or later on your affordable retirement income and how it affects your surplus or deficit.